dqops/dqo/docs/command-line-interface/column.md

 ___
 ### **dqo column list**

+List the columns that match a given condition

 **Description**

-List columns which match filters
+List all the columns in a table or filter them based on a specified condition.

 **Command-line synopsis**